LGBTQ people and Islam

 Within the Muslim world, sentiment towards LGBTQ people varies and has varied between societies and individual Muslims.
-While colloquial and often de facto official acceptance of at least some homosexual and gender variant behaviors were commonplace in pre-modern periods, later developments, starting from the 19th century, have created a predominantly hostile environment for LGBTQ people.
+While colloquial and de facto official acceptance of at least some homosexual and gender variant behaviors were commonplace in pre-modern periods, later developments, starting from the 19th century, have created a predominantly hostile environment for LGBTQ people.

-There are differences in how the Qur'an and later hadith traditions (orally transmitted collections of Muhammad's teachings) treat homosexuality, with the latter being far more explicitly negative.
-This has caused rifts in legalistic opinion, as while all major schools of jurisprudence broadly agreed that liwat (anal sex between men) was haram, opinions varied in terms of the legality, nature, and severity of punishment.
-Furthermore, these formulations largely remained theoretical, as historical evidence of homosexual relationships is common during these periods, and show de facto tolerance of these relationships.
-Historical records also suggest that laws against homosexuality, in the rare event that they were invoked, were done so mainly in cases of rape or other "exceptionally blatant infringement on public morals" as defined by Islamic law.
-This environment of relative acceptance allowed themes of homoeroticism and pederasty to be cultivated in Islamic poetry and other Islamic literary genres, written in major languages of the Muslim world, from the 8th century CE into the modern era.
-The conceptions of homosexuality found in these texts resembled the traditions of ancient Greece and ancient Rome as opposed to the modern understanding of sexual orientation.
+There are differences in how the Quran and later hadith traditions (orally transmitted collections of Muhammad's teachings) treat homosexuality, with the latter being far more explicitly negative.
+This has caused rifts in legalistic opinion, as while all major schools of jurisprudence broadly agreed that liwat—anal sex between men—was haram, opinions varied in terms of the legality and severity of punishment, as well as the legal situation of women's same-sex relations.
+Furthermore, these formulations largely remained theoretical, as historical evidence from the pre-modern period shows de facto tolerance of homosexual relationships.
+Historical records also suggest that in the event that laws against homosexuality were invoked in the pre-modern period, they were done so mainly in cases of rape or other "exceptionally blatant infringement on public morals".
+These factors allowed themes of homoeroticism and pederasty to be cultivated in Islamic poetry and other Islamic literary genres from the 8th century CE into the modern era.